-If you have always dreamed of seeing Middle-earth in real life, the Hobbiton Movie Set is the most iconic destination you should visit.
+If you have always dreamed of seeing Middle-earth in real life, Hobbiton is a must-see.
+Iconic and painstakingly detailed, the Hobbiton Movie Set charms all who visit.

-Unlike other filming sites, where props have long since been dismantled, the Hobbiton Movie Set was built to last, and the gorgeous miniature village remains just as captivating and immersive as it appears on film.
+Unlike other filming sites, where props have long since been dismantled, the Hobbiton Movie Set was built to last.
+The gorgeous miniature village remains just as captivating and immersive as it appears on film.
 In fact, the movie set is much more extensive than the films reveal, with 44 exquisitely crafted hobbit-holes built into the rolling hillsides.

 Your time at the Hobbiton Movie Set is sure to be a highlight of your LOTR holiday.
 These tips for visiting Hobbiton will help you make the most of your time at this very special piece of Middle-earth.

 Even though tours depart frequently, they still fill up days–and sometimes weeks–in advance.
 You can still buy tickets on the spot if you’re willing to wait around and don’t have a large group.

 However, around Christmas and New Year’s, every available time slot can book out weeks ahead of time.